php-sepa-xml/php-sepa-xml/README.md

 	'remittanceInformation'	=> 'Transaction description', ));

-// generate the file and return the XML string echo $sepaFile->asXML();
+/* Generate the file and return the XML string. */ echo $sepaFile->asXML();

-// After generating the file, these two values can be retrieved: echo $sepaFile->getHeaderControlSumCents();
+/* After generating the file, these two values can be retrieved: */ echo $sepaFile->getHeaderControlSumCents();
-echo $sepaFile->getPaymentControlSumCents();
+echo $payment1->getPaymentControlSumCents();
 ```